Samwise74/eagles-writeups/archival/README.md

 ```
 A quick look at the source reveals that a variable called 'filecnt' is set as the first `int` of the file.
 Thus, we can conclude that the first four bytes are the number of files that the extractor will extract.

-Given that we're extracting four files, let's assume that the next four values (or sets of values) are meaningful, we see that for the next three `int`s of data, they each begin with `0x0006` With no other discernible pattern between them and the start of the first file (`yeehaw.png`).
+Given that we're extracting four files, let's assume that the next four values (or sets of values) are meaningful, we see that for the next three `int`s of data, they each begin with `0x0006` with no other discernible pattern between them and the start of the first file (`yeehaw.png`).
 Let's assume that these three `int`s are meaningful.
-However, since we're looking for four values, that would mean the following `0x20` is also is also part of this same set.
+However, since we're looking for four values, that would mean the following `0x20` is also part of this same set.
 All four files are pngs, so `0x20` doesn't make sense as a length field.
 Since this is an archive file, these values may indicate the offset to the start of each file from the start of the archive; let's see what's at `0x20`:
 ```
 $ xxd -g 4 arc.bin | grep 00000020
 00000020: 17a60600 e1917965 65686177 2e706e67  ......yeehaw.png